Hulu's "Love, Victor" Is Bringing You A Sweet Summer Romance

 The 10-episode teen series was originally slated to air on Disney+, but much like the Lizzie McGuire reboot, the subject material of Love, Victor was too mature for the family-oriented entertainment company.
 Disney's loss, Hulu's gain; that just means that Love, Victor can get as real as it needs to about sexuality.

-Get ready to feel the butterflies — Love, Victor will be available for streaming on Hulu on June 19.
+Get ready to feel the butterflies — Love, Victor will be available for streaming on Hulu on June 19 in the US.

 Advertisement